therealcybersecpro/get-started-with-ai-chat/README.md

     azd auth login
     ```

-2. (Optional) If you would like to customize the deployment to [disable resources](docs/deploy_customization.md#disabling-resources) or [customize resource names](docs/deploy_customization.md#customizing-resource-names), follow those steps now.
+2. (Optional) If you would like to customize the deployment to [disable resources](docs/deploy_customization.md#disabling-resources), [customize resource names](docs/deploy_customization.md#customizing-resource-names),
+or [customize the OpenAI models](docs/deploy_customization.md#customizing-openai-models), you can follow those steps now.

 3. Provision and deploy all the resources: